open-source-tabletop/openfire-gm-guilds-and-glory/guilds-and-glory-game-module.md

 Section 2 - Module Rules
 ========================

+## 20 Sided Dice

+The Guilds and Glory module uses 20 sided dice for dice rolls in place of the usual 12 sided dice.

 ## Cooperative Gameplay

 Most Open Fire games are designed around 2 or more players, each with their own army, competing in a battle to determine who will be the victor.
 Guilds and Glory is designed around a group of characters, played by one or more players cooperatively, battling against the game itself.
 To this end the game defines the group of models which are controlled by the players as "characters" and the hostile models controlled by the game as the "enemies".